pingcap/docs-tidb-operator/en/replace-nodes-for-cloud-disk.md

 4. In `cluster.yaml`, delete the node groups that **are not to be replaced** and keep the node groups that are to be replaced.
 The retained node groups will be deleted from the cluster.

     In this example, keep `tidb-1a` and `tikv-1b`, and delete other node groups.
-You need to adjust node groups according to your needs.
+You need to keep or delete node groups according to your needs.

 5. Create the new node groups: